Implement JEP 527: TLS 1.3 Hybrid Key Exchange

 Solution

 During the TLS 1.3 handshake, the client advertises its supported key exchange schemes in the ClientHello message.
-The order of these key exchange schemes (named groups) is determined by either:
+The order of these key exchange schemes (referred to as named groups in the TLS specifications) is determined by either:

 • The default list of supported groups, or

-• A custom list specified by the application through the system property jdk.tls.namedGroups or the API SSLParameters.setNamedGroups().
+• A custom list specified by the application through the system property jdk.tls.namedGroups or the SSLParameters.setNamedGroups() method.
 These mechanisms override the default list.

-With the introduction of hybrid key exchange, three hybrid schemes are added to the top of the default list.
+With the introduction of hybrid key exchange, three hybrid schemes will be implemented and one will be added to the top of the default list.
 The new default list is:

 Specification